People with complex, high needs are supported

 Data source: NDIA Business Systems

-• The overall trend for the period 2018–19 Q1 to 2021–22 Q2 was favourable, generally trending upward with some fluctuation in the earlier quarters (Figure 5.3).
-Fitting a regression model to the data, there was a modelled increase of 0.36 of a percentage point per quarter and a modelled increase of 6.6% over the reference period.
+• Fitting a regression model to the data post-baseline, shows a modelled increase of 0.2 of a percentage point per quarter and a modelled increase of 3.0% since the start of the Strategy.

 Things to consider when interpreting results

-These data show the proportion of participants aged 15–64 who responded “yes” to “Has the NDIS helped you have more choice and control over your life?” after two years in the scheme.
-Data from 2018–19 Q1 to 2021–22 Q4 are used.
-In 2021–22 Q4, 75.9% of NDIS participants believed the NDIS had helped them to have more choice and control (after two years in the scheme), compared with 72.2% in 2018–19 Q1.
+The data in the graph and the table below show the proportion of participants aged 15–64 who responded 'yes' to 'Has the NDIS helped you have more choice and control over your life?' after two years in the scheme.
+Data from 2018–19 Q1 to 2023–24 Q4 are used.
+In 2023–24 Q4, 78% of NDIS participants believed the NDIS had helped them have more choice and control (after two years in the scheme), compared with 72% in 2018–19 Q1.

 Source: National Disability Insurance Agency (NDIA) – Business Systems | Data source overview